Inter3sted/ClassActivities/README.md

 ## Overview

-This is a repository for all class activities.
+This is a repository for all class activities with SavvyCoders.